ruggeri/tech-notes/math/strang-algebra/01a-story-of-the-dot-product.md

 decomposition?

 We can bring in geometry.
-I *declare* that the original basis `B` consists of unit length vectors, all at write angles.
+I *declare* that the original basis `B` consists of unit length vectors, all at right angles.
 This is called an *orthonormal* basis.
 Because I've chosen a Euclidean geometry, we can talk about the *length* (or *norm*) of any vector `v`.
 This is: